We may earn a commission when you buy through links in our articles. Learn more.

 Frederick Barbarossa (Germany)

-Barbarossa is one of my favourite leaders in Civ VI, and they’re pretty useful too, which helps.
+Barbarossa is one of my favorite leaders in Civ VI, and they’re pretty useful too, which helps.
 He has an additional military policy slot, combat bonuses versus city-states, and a good industrial zone replacement that can churn out production.
 They’re a classic tier list topper.

 Holy Roman Emperor